thomastoledo/Monadify/README.md

 ## Conclusion

-The `monadify` library provides a clean and functional way to handle optional values in TypeScript.
+The `pelouse` library provides a clean and functional way to handle optional values in TypeScript.
 By using the `Maybe` monad, you can eliminate common issues related to `null` and `undefined`, making your code more robust and easier to maintain.
-Whether you're working with data from APIs or handling optional user inputs, `monadify` helps you handle nullable values with elegance.
+Whether you're working with data from APIs or handling optional user inputs, `pelouse` helps you handle nullable values with elegance.